Philips

 0024 is a modern analog LP recording in stereo of Paul Godwin and Dutch pianist

-George van Renesse who studied in Amsterdam with composer Sem Dresden, in Paris
+George van Renesse.
+Renesse had studied in Amsterdam with composer Sem Dresden,

-(The Netherlands), started an international career.
-He performed in Rome with
+in 1909, in Zaanslag (Netherlands) and started an international career.
+He performed

-Quartet for Oboe, Violin, Viola and Cello K 370: Jaap Stotijn, Nap de Klijn, Paul
+Quartet for Oboe, Violin, Viola and Cello K 370: Jaap Stotijn (oboe), Nap de Klijn,

 From